Aug 17, 2021 | Hotel Marketing | Reading Time: 13 minutes

-How long is too long?
+But, how long is too long?
 Well, that depends, but even if the email is not instantaneously messaging by definition, clients still expect a quick answer.

 A survey by ALICE in 2016 states that hotel clients would have the right to complain if the hotel takes more than 26 minutes to answer an email.
-Note that this was before messaging has become popular and we got used to instant replies.
+Note that this was before messaging had become popular and we got used to instant replies.

 To help you in this mission, you can easily create templates that you can use to answer the most common questions and requests by email.
 Here in this post, we share some tips to increase your productivity: [How Can You Turn an Endless Email Demand into Guest Satisfaction?].

 You can also rely on tools to help you with your emails.
 For instance, Asksuite developed a “Smart Email” functionality that helps you answer emails in a matter of seconds!
-Or you can work with hotel tech companies like Revinate Hotel CRM, which is integrated with Asksuite.
-Revinate can provide personalized and automated email communication for those who are not ready to book directly in the chat.
-[Read more about this integration here]

 Last but not least, don’t spam.
 Provide relevant emails at relevant time periods and don’t overdo it by spamming.
 Otherwise, your email strategy will backfire on you.

 Working with Ads might seem very difficult for non-marketers.
 Or even a waste of money, when not done correctly.
-But the truth is that Ads can help you achieve amazing results.
+But the truth is Ads can help you achieve amazing results.